 Many believe that China will instead reinvent the 'Tributary system ➚' in which neighboring nations in return for submission to Chinese policy will be given access to Chinese markets.
 This is is contrast to the Westphalian system ➚ where nations are considered equal and independent.
 It is the sheer scale of China that makes it impossible to consider other nations to be its equal.
 Whether she likes it or not, China is the major power in Eastern Asia.
 It is the dominant force in the Shanghai Cooperation Organization ➚ which is a little like NATO for East Asia, the member states vow to respect and support each other's independence.
 Following the model of the U.S., international organizations are likely to be set up in China so she can influence them just as the U.S. heavily influences the U.N..
 Another development will come from the power of the Chinese currency, the renminbi.
 It became a reserve currency in November 2015 and will soon become the main 'common' currency of East Asia just as the Mexican dollar, British pound and U.S. Dollar used to be.
 Deference by neighbors as new 'tributary' states can be clearly seen when China reacts to the maltreatment of its citizens in Malaysia and other nations.

 Recent foreign policy is regarded as timid, stepping back from joining in conflicts and remaining neutral where possible.
 There is mounting pressure for China to become more vocal and be willing to act as the world's policeman when necessary.
 In Africa the policy has been to provide loans and aid without the strings that Western nations and institutions (World Bank; IMF) attach to the deals.
 This makes the loans much more attractive to African states.
-However involvement in Africa has not been wholly welcomed, the new cheap goods have undercut local industries and China continues to employ its own nationals rather than local Africans.
+However involvement in Africa (see this in depth report ➚) has not been wholly welcomed, the new cheap goods have undercut local industries and China continues to employ its own nationals rather than local Africans.
 For thousands of years China has known that strategy must project both hard and soft power (王道 Wáng dào and 霸道 Bà dào) using soft power to keep allies loyal and hard power to deal with barbarians and revolutionaries.

 China has the largest armed service in the world by far.
 China had 2,285,000 military personnel in 2011 while the U.S. had 1,429,995.
 Expenditure is however much less and because of China's huge population the military expenditure per head is modest at 106$ per capita which is below the world average.
 As a nuclear power it is ranked 4th with 250 nuclear missiles behind Russia, U.S. and France.